FrogboyMV/Magic/README.md

   * **Components** - You didn't think I'd make a D&D-like magic system without allowing you to specify spell components, did you?
 Oh, ye of little faith.
 So yeah, if you're spell needs some Eye of Newt, define that here.
     * **Item Id** - Item required to use this spell.
 	* **Count** - Number of this item needed to use this spell.
+    * **Consume** - Required item is consumed when spell is cast.
+Most of the time, this will be true but say you want a Cleric to have a Holy Symbol as a focus object in order to Turn Undead.
+Set this to false.
   * **Prerequisite** - Required spells needed to learn this spell.
 Maybe a character need to learn Fire 1 before they can learn Fire 2.
 That kinda makes sense.
 If you want to set up your magic system so that certain spells need to be learned before other, more powerful ones, you can set up prerequisites.
   * **Can Learn** - Perhaps a spell is rare or unique.
 Maybe it can't be just learned normally throught the Learn command.
 If that's the case, set this to false.